pepper-0/mood-island/README.md

 - mood-based plant choices: you get to choose a different kind of plant based on your mood.
 - sentiment analysis that evaluates the overall feelings of the mood island.
 - plant sprites that are actually hand-drawn and not AI-generated (i didn't have the time to draw them myself..)
+- ability to move plants into different slots
 - even more plant options

 ### *help me make this better!!*